ozh/db_lcd_action/README.md

 # 🧩 Setup and code

 Out of the box, the "measure and display" parts are fully functional.
-Everything can be configured via an `.env` file : copy `.env-example` and adjust.
+Everything can be configured via an `.env` file : copy [`.env-example`](https://github.com/ozh/db_lcd_action/blob/master/.env-example) and adjust.

-You will want to edit and customize for your need the `utils/actions.py` file : here, describe what action you will want to take.
+You will want to edit and customize [`utils/actions.py`](https://github.com/ozh/db_lcd_action/blob/master/utils/actions.py) : here, describe what action you will want to take.
 There are placeholders and messages logged to help you through it, but you will be on your own.

 You will find the exact code I used to throttle and restore the bandwidth on my network switch but, again, this won't work for you.